-A documentary account of the allied invasion of Europe during World War II compiled from the footage shot by nearly 1400 cameramen.
-It opens as the assembled allied forces plan and train ...
-See full summary »
+A documentary account of the allied invasion of Europe during World War II compiled from the footage shot by nearly one thousand four hundred cameramen.
+It opens as the assembled Allied ...

-A documentary account of the allied invasion of Europe during World War II compiled from the footage shot by nearly 1400 cameramen.
-It opens as the assembled allied forces plan and train for the D-Day invasion at bases in Great Britain and covers all the major events of the war in Europe from the Normandy landings to the fall of Berlin.Written by
+A documentary account of the allied invasion of Europe during World War II compiled from the footage shot by nearly one thousand four hundred cameramen.
+It opens as the assembled Allied forces plan and train for the D-Day invasion at bases in Great Britain, and covers all of the major events of the war in Europe, from the Normandy landings, to the fall of Berlin.Written by

 1 of 1 people found this review helpful.

 Was this review helpful to you?